To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

-Avian and exotic pet insurance plans (including avian, exotic, rabbit, canine and feline pets) from Nationwide have per incident benefit schedules as opposed to cat and dog insurance, which reimburses a percentage of eligible vet expenses.
-Neither plans cover pre-existing conditions (no pet insurance providers cover pre-existing conditions).
+All pet insurance plans (including avian, exotic, rabbit, canine and feline pets) from Nationwide have per incident benefit schedules.
+Most cat and dog insurance from other pet insurance companies reimburse a percentage of eligible vet expenses.
+Neither plans cover pre-existing conditions (no pet insurance company covers pre-existing conditions).

 Nationwide has more than 600,000 pets insured in the United States.
 Avian and exotic pet insurance plans through Nationwide average $9 per month.
 However, this price can vary based on your pet and its specific health needs.

 With all this said, we recommend looking further into Nationwide if you want avian insurance, guinea pig insurance, parrot insurance, rabbit insurance, reptile insurance or another bird or exotic pet insurance.
 In the near future, we hope to have more information in this article about Nationwide’s exotic pet insurance offerings to keep you informed about your options.

 What exotic pet do you need to insure?